lwdsw/Kiln/README.md

 ## Key Features

 - 🚀 **Intuitive Desktop Apps**: Apps for Windows and MacOS.
 Anyone on your team can contribute to your datasets & feedback to improve quality, without code.
-- 🤝 **Team Collaboration**: Designed for collaboration, with git-based version control for your ML dataset.
+- 🤝 **Team Collaboration**: Designed for collaboration, with git-based version control for your AI dataset.
 - 📊 **Rapid Evaluation**: Compare various models and data-science techniques with no-code tools.
 - 🔄 **Iterative Improvement**: Continuous dataset improvement with built-in evaluation, RLHF and QA tooling.
 - 🧑‍💻 **Hackers Delight**: An open-source Python library and REST API for data-scientists and engineers to deeply integrate if needed.